msawangwan/mhttplib/README.md

 * * *

-collection of http and web programs by me
+collection of http and web services by me

+- mproxd // a single host reverse proxy with logging
+- msrvd // a simple http web server
+- mtngin // a simple html template engine
+- mgeoloc // a small service that queries a db for geographic data based on ip

 ## usage